stephbroom/UDA_BROOMHEAD_FINAL_PROJECT/README.md

 ## Overview

-This repository contains the Jupyter Notebook `UDA_HW_4_Broomhead.ipynb`, which explores advanced imaging techniques for reversing swirl distortions in facial images. .
+This repository contains the Jupyter Notebook `UDA_HW_4_Broomhead.ipynb`, which explores advanced imaging techniques for reversing swirl distortions in facial images.

+It also contains an example of 35 images from test/swirled and 35 images from train/swirled.
+The code for creation of the full synthetic dataset and structure is detialed in the notebook.

 The work creates and leverages a synthetic dataset of swirled and unswirled image pairs from the EasyPortrait dataset and introduces a Distortion Field U-Net model.
 The model predicts pixel displacement fields to reverse swirl distortions without requiring prior knowledge of the distortion parameters or software used to create them.